 Nail technician programs are the latest area of study to hit San Antonio trade schools.
 If you are passionate about beauty and style, this is your chance to become trained and qualified as a manicurist and pedicurist.
-In this rewarding career, you will interact with new people every day, help clients look and feel good, and hone your artistic skills.
+But beyond that, you should also consider some other careers within the cosmetology and beauty industry.
+Whatever career you choose, you will interact with new people every day, help clients look and feel good, and hone your artistic skills!

 What You Will Learn

 Nail technician schools in San Antonio teach the following:

 - Texas state laws and regulations

 - Manicuring and pedicuring procedures

 - Artificial nails and nail art

 - Preparation and use of professional salon tools and nail products